 As I said before: You don’t know what you don’t know.

 And that’s why I wrote my book, Social Security Secrets: How to Maximize Your Income for a Worry-Free Retirement.
-Because I wanted to lay out—in plain English—the important facts and show you how to take full advantage of the opportunities to maximize what you’re due.
+Because I wanted to lay out—in plain English—the important facts and show you how to take full advantage of the opportunities to maximize what you’re due without having to comb through the Social Security website.

 Whether you’re already receiving Social Security, eligible to collect it soon, or that time is still a decade or two away.
 It’s important to understand your options.

-But let me say: When it comes to maximizing the Social Security funds that are due to you, time is of the essence.
+But before I get to that, let me say: When it comes to maximizing the Social Security funds that are due to you, time is of the essence.

 And this is true whether you’re already collecting Social Security, will be soon, or it’s still on the distant horizon.
 It really can pay—and pay big—to simply be informed.

-In fact, if you are 66 or older, right now, you could be one of hundreds of thousands of Americans eligible under a specific provision to receive up to $54,340 in extra Social Security income you have yet to claim, but you have limited time to claim it.
+In fact, if you are 66 or older, right now, you could be one of hundreds of thousands of Americans eligible under a specific provision to receive as much as $50,000 in additional Social Security over the course of your retirement if you meet the right criteria, but you have limited time to claim it.

 Meet Author and Social Security Expert, Steve Garfink